Financial Breakdown: Costs of Getting a Real Estate License

 • Increase awareness of historical and social effects of biases

-• Ensure real estate professionals comply with federal and state fair housing laws, which prohibit discrimination based on race, color, religion, sex, national origin, familial status, and disability
+• Ensure that real estate professionals comply with federal and state fair housing laws that prohibit discrimination based on race, color, religion, sex, national origin, familial status, or disability.

 Who Will Be Affected by the New Requirements?